-For the past two decades, Moe has written, produced, recorded and independently released a series of albums that have drawn attention from MTV's Logo network, The Gossip's Beth Ditto and filmmakers James Westby, Madsen Minax and Florencia Manóvil.
+For the past two decades, Moe has written, produced, recorded, and independently released a series of albums that have drawn attention from MTV's Logo network, The Gossip's Beth Ditto, and filmmakers James Westby, Madsen Minax, and Florencia Manóvil.
 Moe gained increased recognition when he starred in Gossip's gender-bending music video for "Listen Up" in 2006.
 A year later, Westby directed the video for his hit single "Voodoo Engine," which was featured and won Top 5 Best Songs on MTV/Logo's NewNowNext Poplab.
-Moe also headlined the 10th Annual Portland Lesbian & Gay Film Festival and the sold out 2007 Erotic Ball at Portland’s Crystal Ballroom with his four-piece pop band, Basic Fix.
-Basic Fix went on to appear in Westby's critically acclaimed 2008 film "The Auteur."
+Moe also headlined the 10th Annual Portland Lesbian & Gay Film Festival and the sold-out 2007 Erotic Ball at Portland’s Crystal Ballroom with his four-piece pop band, Basic Fix.
+Basic Fix went on to appear in Westby's critically acclaimed 2008 film "The Auteur".

-Following the release of Moe’s 11th studio album and west coast tour in 2009 his music was vetted and featured in an exclusive interview directed by Minax in the 2010 award winning documentary Riot Acts: Flaunting Gender Deviance in Music Performance.
-2012’s release of Moe’s self-titled 13th studio album was a culmination of his two-year collaboration with Grammy-winning producer and sound engineer Trevor Gates, known recently for his sound design work on Oscar nominated horror hit “Get Out."
-That same year Moe consolidated several of his independently produced albums and digitally released it as “The Catalogue” and caught the attention of director Manóvil who featured Moe’s music and production skills on the theme song for Dyke Central.
+Following the release of Moe’s 11th studio album and west coast tour in 2009 his music was vetted and featured in an exclusive interview directed by Madsen Minax in the 2010 award-winning documentary Riot Acts: Flaunting Gender Deviance in Music Performance.
+2012’s release of Moe’s self-titled 17th studio album was a culmination of his two-year collaboration with Grammy-winning producer and sound engineer Trevor Gates, known recently for his sound design work on Oscar-nominated horror hit Get Out, Us and the series Atlanta.
+To celebrate 2013's Pride Month Moe dropped a limited release of the B-side to his 2012 self-titled album release, eventually combining the two into the Deluxe Edition.